 Now we have the Internet which has, for all intents and purposes, usurped the role that the television once had in the American household.
 With more people “cutting cables” every day and turning to streaming options on set-top boxes or mobile devices, the attention of marketers must shift as well.

 Email Marketing: Opportunities

 As smartphones have become a daily part of our lives, we’ve come to have a better understanding of what the average consumer is using them for.
 Email is now the most frequently performed activity on the average smartphone.
-What this means is that people are skimming through their daily emails using their handheld devices in order weed out the email that they’ll want to spend more time with back on their home computer.
+What this means is that people are skimming through their daily emails using their handheld devices in order to weed out the email that they’ll want to spend more time with back on their home computer.